 Notes On Butternut Squash Curry Lentil Soup

-Red lentils are the best type of lentil to use in this dish as the break apart easily, adding to the overall texture and creaminess of the dish.
+Red lentils are the best type of lentil to use in this dish as they break apart easily, adding to the overall texture and creaminess of the dish.
 They also take the least amount of time to cook out of all the lentils.
 If you have green lentils or split peas on hand, add them to the soup at the same time as the stock to account for the longer cooking time.
 The outer fibre of the green lentils is more pronounced, which will result in a less creamy consistency.

 Red lentils do not need to be pre-soaked and can usually be added straight into the recipe without any pre-preparation.
 I always suggested washing your lentils, as good quality local lentils will often have a few tiny pebbles in the mix.

 I also like to use Kabocha Squash in this recipe, which also results in a nice creamy flavour.
 Sweet potato and yam in place of squash also works well, or a combination of yam and butternut squash.
 Acorn squash lentil soup is also very tasty; you will need to use two for this recipe.

 If you are not a fan of curry, you can opt to leave the curry powder, cumin and coriander out.
 The onion and garlic offer enough flavour that the recipe does not need the extra spices.
 Additionally, I love making a spicy butternut squash lentil soup by adding more chillies.

 After the butternut squash lentil soup is finished cooking, you have the option of taking a potato masher or pastry cutter and mashing up the squash chunks which leaves with a nice hearty chunky butternut squash lentil soup.
 Alternatively, you can use a stick blender to puree the soup to form a creamy consistency.
 A blender can be used as well, just make sure it has a steam vent when blending hot liquids.